wrench-project/wrench/doc/source/wrench_101/xrootd.rst

 Creating an XRootD storage service
 ==================================

-In WRENCH, an XRootD storage service abstractly represents a storage service (:cpp:class:`wrench::StorageService`), which is defined by a tree of :cpp:class:`wrench::xrootd::Node` objects.
-An XRootD deployment requires an :cpp:class:`wrench::xrootd::XRootDDeployment` object to be created first.
-This deployment object manages the tree outside of simulation time.
-An instance of an XRootDDeployment requires
+An XRootD storage service is described by specifying the deployment of the nodes in the XRootD tree on hardware resources (i.e., hosts where individual nodes in the tree will execute and access disks available at these hosts).
+To this end, a :cpp:class:`wrench::XRootD::XRootDDeployment` object must be created first, before the simulation is launched.
+An instance of an XRootDDeployment is constructed based on:

--  The current simulation object;
+-  A :cpp:class:`wrench::Simulation` object;
-   and
--  Optional Maps (``std::map``) of configurable default properties (:cpp:class:`wrench::xrootd::Property`) and configurable default message payloads (:cpp:class:`wrench::xrootd::MessagePayload`).
+-  Optional Maps (``std::map``) of configurable default properties (:cpp:class:`wrench::XRootD::Property`) and configurable default message payloads (:cpp:class:`wrench::XRootD::MessagePayload`).

-Once the deployment object is created, it can be used to instanciate Nodes.
-First a Root Node must be instanciated with
+Once the deployment object is created, it can be used to add nodes to the tree, i.e., instances of the :cpp:class:`wrench::XRootD::Node` class.
+First a root node must be instantiated by calling the :cpp:class:`wrench::XRootD::XRootDDeployment::createRootSupervisor()` method.
-:cpp:funtion:wrench::xrootd::XRootDDeployment::createRootSupervisor.
-This function requires

--	The hostname for the Root;
-   and
--  Optional Maps (``std::map``) of configurable properties (:cpp:class:`wrench::xrootd::Property`) and configurable message payloads (:cpp:class:`wrench::xrootd::MessagePayload`).

-Once the root has been instanciated, it can be used to build the rest of XRootD data federation tree.
-Most nodes in the tree are supervisors, these nodes manage subtrees of other nodes and direct searches.
-To create a new supervisor node use :cpp:funtion:wrench::xrootd::Node::createChildSupervisor on the node that will be the new node's parrent.
+Once the root node has been instantiated, it can be used to build the rest of XRootD tree.
+Some nodes in the trees are *supervisors*, i.e., they know about all other nodes in the subtree of which they are the root and can direct searches for files down this subtree.
+Creating a new supervisor node in the tree is simply done by calling the :cpp:class:`wrench::XRootD::Node::addChildSupervisor()` method on the node that will be the new node's parent.
-This function requires

--	The hostname for the new node;
-   and
--  Optional Maps (``std::map``) of configurable properties (:cpp:class:`wrench::xrootd::Property`) and configurable message payloads (:cpp:class:`wrench::xrootd::MessagePayload`).
+The other kind of node is a *storage node*, which can store files.

-Only Storage nodes can store files.
-A storage node has an underlying ref:`Simple Storage Service <guide-101-simplestorage>` that files are stored on.
-Files can only be created on individual storage servers.
+A storage node has an underlying ref:`Simple Storage Service <guide-101-simplestorage>` that stores the files.
-To create a storage node use :cpp:funtion:wrench::xrootd::Node::createChildStorageServer on the node that will be the new node's parrent.
+Creating a storage node is done by calling the :cpp:class:`wrench::XRootD::Node::addChildStorageServer()` on the node that will be the new node's parent.
-This function requires

--	The hostname for the new node;
--	The mount point to use;
-   and
--  Optional Maps (``std::map``) of configurable properties (:cpp:class:`wrench::xrootd::Property`), configurable message payloads (:cpp:class:`wrench::xrootd::MessagePayload`);
-   ,configurable properties for the underlying simple storage server (:cpp:class:`wrench::StorageServiceProperty`), and configurable message payloads for the underlying simple storage server (:cpp:class:`wrench::StorageServiceMessagePayload`)..

 The example below creates a small XRootD deployment of 3 nodes, a root on host ``Root``, a supervisor node on host ``Super``, and a Storage node on ``Storage``.
-The services are arranged in a line as follows ``Root->Super->Storage``.
+The nodes are arranged in a tree of arity 1 as follows ``Root->Super->Storage``.
-The XRootD deployment is configured to run a full search and cache lifetime of 1 hour, but ``Super`` only has a 30 minute cache.
-The Storage server has ``/``.
-Furthermore, the number of maximum concurrent data connections supported by the internal storage service is configured to be 8, and the message sent to the service to read a file is 1KiB:
-It then creates ``someFile`` on ``Storage``
+The XRootD deployment is configured to simulate all underlying communications involved during a search (the ``REDUCED_SIMULATION`` property).
+The cache lifetime is at most to 1 hour (the ``CACHE_MAX_LIFETIME`` property), but the supervisor running on ``Super`` has only a 30-minute cache lifetime.
+The cache is where a supervisor keeps the locations of files that it has previous found via searches.
+The storage node running on ``Storage`` is created with parameters similar to that used to create a SimpleStorageService instance.
+In this example, it has mountpoint ``/``, can support up to 8 concurrent data connections, and the size of the control message that is sent to it to request a file read is 2KiB.
+Finally, in this example, a copy of file ``someFile`` is created ab initio on the storage node.

 .. code:: cpp

-	auto xrootd_deployment(simulation,
+    wrench::XRootD::XRootDDeploment xrootd_deployment(simulation,
                                {{wrench::XRootD::Property::CACHE_MAX_LIFETIME, "3600"},
                                {wrench::XRootD::Property::REDUCED_SIMULATION, "false"}},
                                {});
     auto root = xrootd_deployment.createRootSupervisor("Root");
-    auto super = root->addChildSupervisor("super1",{wrench::XRootD::Property::CACHE_MAX_LIFETIME, "1800"});
+    auto super = root->addChildSupervisor("Super", {wrench::XRootD::Property::CACHE_MAX_LIFETIME, "1800"});
-    auto storage = super->addChildStorageServer("Storage", "/",
+    auto storage = super->addChildStorageServer(
+        "Storage", "/",
     	{},
     	{},
-    											{wrench::SimpleStorageProperty::MAX_NUM_CONCURRENT_DATA_CONNECTIONS, "8"}},
+    	{{wrench::SimpleStorageProperty::MAX_NUM_CONCURRENT_DATA_CONNECTIONS, "8"}},
-                                          		{{wrench::SimpleStorageServiceMessagePayload::FILE_READ_REQUEST_MESSAGE_PAYLOAD, "1024"}
+        {{wrench::SimpleStorageServiceMessagePayload::FILE_READ_REQUEST_MESSAGE_PAYLOAD, "2048"});
-                                          	);

     storage->createFile(someFile);

-See the documentation of :cpp:class:`wrench::xrootd::Property` and :cpp:class:`wrench::xrootd::MessagePayload` for all possible configuration options.
+See the documentation of :cpp:class:`wrench::XRootD::Property` and :cpp:class:`wrench::XRootD::MessagePayload` for all possible configuration options.

-Also see the simulator in the ``examples/action_api/XRootD`` use an XRootD storage services.
+See the example simulator in the ``examples/action_api/XRootD`` directory for a more complex XRootD deployment.